RedisBloom/RedisBloom/docs/commands/cf.scandump.md

 Begins an incremental save of the cuckoo filter.

-This is useful for large cuckoo filters which cannot fit into the normal `DUMP` and `RESTORE` model.
+This command is useful for large cuckoo filters that cannot fit into the `DUMP` and `RESTORE` model.

 The first time this command is called, the value of `iter` should be 0.